A bit more about me

 However, despite being qualified, I still felt that I just didn’t know enough, I was a fake and I’d soon be found out.
 This drove me to attend further specialist courses including the one-year Thorn Nursing programme which taught nursing interventions for schizophrenia and a CBT (Cognitive Behavioural Therapy) course for psychosis.

 Outside of the NHS, I also trained to become a Mental Health First Aid (MHFA England) Instructor, a Mental Health Awareness Trainer, Mental Health First Aid Youth and Mental Health Armed Forces Instructor.
+I delivered this training to organisations (large and small) all over London and loved the feedback from both the course participants and their employers.

 In my blog, I’ll be writing about my nursing practice, telling secrets about my days on the wards, together with parallel life experiences, my mental illness, wellness and recovery.
 I’m extremely passionate about raising mental health awareness and fighting the stigma that comes with it.
 I hope that mental health students, qualified nurses and anyone who’s experienced mental illness will be able to take something positive from my blog.